molgenis/molgenis/docs/user_documentation/import-data/ref-emx.md

 #### idAttribute
 Whether this field is the unique key for the entity.
 Default: false.
 Use 'AUTO' for auto generated (string) identifiers.

+#### auto
+Whether the value for this field is automatically generated.
+Default: false.
+Can be set to true when idAttribute is true or data type is one of [string, data, datetime].

 #### description
 Free text documentation describing the attribute